muhammadfaridhidayat/Movie-Mania/README.md

-web for serching movies using OMDBAPI, Javascrip, Html, and Bootsrap
+web for serching movies using OMDBAPI, Javascript, HTML, and Bootsrap